 Our board of trustees values the input and insights of our shareholders and believes that effective shareholder engagement strengthens the board's role as an informed and engaged fiduciary.
 We are committed to serving our shareholders' interests and recognize that communicating with shareholders on a regular basis is a critical component of our corporate governance program.
 As part of this commitment, management actively engages with our shareholders in order to fully understand their viewpoints concerning our Company, to gather feedback on what we can do better and to help our shareholders inducers, strong in-person and virtual meetings with our shareholders and prospective investors, and by telephone with many shareholders at other times throughout the year to solicit input and answer questions on a variety of topics.
-During 2022, we held approximately 82 of such meetings with approximately 196 current and prospective investors to discuss various key corporate matters, including our differentiated growth strategy, financing strategy, risk management practices, environmental, social and governance initiatives, and strong corporate governance practices.
-Interested parties, including shareholders, with eBoard of Trustees, 're to magement.
+During 2022, we held approximately 82 of such meetings with approximately 196 current and prospective investors to discuss various key corporate matters, including our differentiated growth strategy, financing strategy, risk management practices, environmental, social and governance initiatives, and strong corporate governance practices, including shareholders, may communicate their concerns directly to the independent members of our board of trustees, including our lead independent trustee, or the chair of any of the committees of the board of trustees as described above under "-Communications with the Board of Trustees," or to management.